Nakayama Miki: Marriage

 In June 1820, Nakayama Zenyemon, Miki's father-in-law, died at the age of sixty-two.
-In July 1821, Miki's first child, also named Zenyemon (later renamed Shuji) was born.
+In July 1821, Miki's first child, also named Zenyemon (later renamed Shūji 秀司) was born.
 Her first daughter Omasa and second daughter Oyasu were born in April 1825 and September 1827 respectively.
 In April 1828, Miki's mother-in-law Kinu, died.

 The anecdotes from The Life of Oyasama depict Miki as a charitable and forgiving mother.
 When a man was caught stealing a bag of rice from the Nakayama family's storehouse, Miki allowed him to keep the rice instead of turning him in to the authorities.
 When the mothers in her village suffered from a lack of milk, she would offer to nurse their infants.
 In 1828, one of the infants she was nursing, a boy named Adachi Terunojo, contracted smallpox.
 To pray for his recovery, she underwent a hundred-day prayer, walking barefoot to the village shrine every day.

 In 1830, Miki's second daughter Oyasu died.
 Her third daughter, Oharu, was born on 21 September 1831.
 Her fourth daughter, Otsune, was born on 7 November 1833 and died two years later in 1835.
 Her fifth daughter, Kokan, was born on 15 December 1837.